YottaDB/YDBDoc/MessageRecovery/errors.rst

 COMMA
 ----------------

-COMMA, comma expected in this context
+COMMA, Comma expected in this context

 Compile Time Error: This indicates that YottaDB did not encounter a comma where expected.